TBjargrim/Sunstats/README.md

 # Traveler app - built with React and Firebase

+Note!
+To use this app you need to create your own Firebase key.
+This is because of GDPR.
+[Link to firebase](https://firebase.google.com/)

 <a href="https://ibb.co/Swf16zF"><img src="https://i.ibb.co/HThMKj5/Screenshot-2021-04-22-at-15-47-48.png" alt="Screenshot-2021-04-22-at-15-47-48" border="0" /></a>

 SunStats is an app for those who want to travel but don't know where or when.
 It gives you the possibility to choose travel destination based on temperature.